WanderInTheRain/filesystem/README.md

 ## Installation

+To install and run the file system:

 1. Clone the repository to your local machine.
 2. Compile the source files using a C++ compiler.
-3. Run the executable file to start the shell.
+3. Execute the compiled executable to start the shell.

 ## License

 This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for personal and commercial purposes.
+You are free to use, modify, and distribute the code for personal and commercial purposes.

+Feel free to enhance and customize the file system according to your requirements!